Exploring Walsingham Nature Reserve & Blue Hole Park

 Bermuda's Walsingham Nature Reserve is a true island original.
 This 12-acre natural wonderland in Hamilton Parish is known locally as Tom Moore's Jungle, named for the celebrated Irish poet who wrote some of his best-known works here while sitting under a calabash tree.
 Walking along the woodland trails, under a dense canopy of trees and lush vegetation, you may indeed feel that you're exploring a jungle paradise.

 Throughout the reserve, a network of walking trails will lead you to many stunning natural attractions, including Blue Hole Park, home to the deep, crystal-clear mangrove pond for which it is named.
-Here you'll also discover Causeway Cave, a deep-water grotto fed by the tides of Castle Harbour and a favorite spot for swimming, snorkelling and rock climbing.
+Here you'll also discover Causeway Cave, a deep-water grotto fed by the tides of Castle Harbour and a favourite spot for swimming, snorkelling and rock climbing.